paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 </table>

 <p>&nbsp;</p>
-After the final deadline of August 3rd, 2024 19:30 UTC had passed, I ran an test against a list of the 13,823 publicly availble certificates.
-I found that 78.51% of them were updated prior to the initial deadline or switched to a using a different certificate.
-Another 5.3% of the certificates were updated during the extension.
-However 9.3% of certificates - 1,291 - had failed to get reissued and were revoked on Aug 3rd.
-Since the revocations another 156 of the certificates were reissued - but there are still 8.21% of hostnames delivering a revoked certificate.
+After the final deadline of August 3rd, 2024 19:30 UTC had passed, I ran an test against a list of the 13,823 hostames I discovered.
+I found that 78.51% of them had reissued their certificates prior to the initial deadline or switched to a using certificates not subject to revocation.
+Another 5.3% of the hostnames reissued their certificates during the extension.
+However 9.3% of hostnames - 1,291 - had failed to get their certificates reissued and were revoked on Aug 3rd.
+Since then, 156 hostnames reissued - but there are still 1,135 (8.21%) hostnames delivering a revoked certificate!

 <table>
   <tr>